igorbrigadir/twitter-glossary/README.md

 ## fandom

+Collective community of people into something - usually have a mix of stans and normies.

 ## stans

 Groups of twitter accounts dedicated to a specific celebrity or group or genre.
 Eg: k-pop stans, Ariana stans etc.

+## normie

+So called "Normal" people on twitter - usually aimed at professional accounts, brands, or accounts that seem unaware of what's going on or avoid extremes.

 ## nullcast